kristoff-it/zine-ssg.io/content/documentation/index.md

 - `blog/a.md`
 - `blog/b.md`

-Note how an `index.md` file defines a section but as a page it is not included in the list of pages that belong to that section.
+Note how an `index.md` file defines a section but as a page it is not included in the list of pages that belong to that same section.

 Lastly, note how pages in a section don't all share the same basepath.
-In the absence of a nested `index.md`, all pages are considered siblings regardless of how they are nested inside of different directories.
+In the absence of a nested `index.md`, all pages are considered siblings regardless of how deeply they are nested inside of different directories.

 #### Frontmatter